ci-cada/100DaysOfCode/Day_2/Day_2.md

 With the following being their primary causes,
  - Compilation Errors are caused by, Method invocation error, leaving out brackets in methods not needing parameters, condition statements, leaving or adding extra braces and leaving semicolons or adding where unneccesary.
  - Linking errors are caused when the programmer misses a spelling or that the programms are missing some import statements or specification of the wrong packages.
- - RunTime errors appear when the programm is running for example when the programmer  tries to use an array index out of bounds, these are cause the program to stop
+ - RunTime errors appear when the programm is running for example when the programmer  tries to use an array index out of bounds, these cause the program to stop

 #### Statements
 In this section we will cover these statements the import and package statement;